Your hair is? Transitioning to natural

-When and why did you start your hair journey?
+When did you start your hair journey?
+What inspired you?

 Describe your hair for us.

 My hair has a tight curl pattern at the nape that becomes looser and more wavy near the crown.
 My hair overall is very thick and high porosity.
 The back of my hair is short and completely natural, but I still have relaxed ends hanging on in the front, which makes the front of my hair much longer than the back.